cyrildewit/my-freecodecamp-code/README.md

 ## Overview

 This repository contains the code of all my FreeCodeCamp projects.
-Each project will also be hosted on [codepen.io](https://codepen.io/cyrildewit/).
+Most of the projects will also be hosted on [codepen.io](https://codepen.io/cyrildewit/).
+This way you can see the result without cloning this repository.

 ### Certification Projects